bad64/pwdmanager/README.md

 It is written in C, is pretty lightweight (compared to most of the stuff I did that you can find on my GitHub), but it's still a bit incomplete.

 Passwords are saved in Documents\passwordmanager on Windows, and $HOME/.passwordmanager on Linux.
 No idea on MacOS.
 Can't test, won't test.
+**UPDATE 22/7/18:** MacOS version will compile but not work as intended due to clang.
+Since I do not actually have a Mac myself, I cannot debug it.
+Feel free to, if you have the time and can bother with clang.

 **HOW TO USE**